Low-rank Covariate Balancing Estimators under Interference: Asymptotic inference

+This efficiency gain of the balancing estimator stems from the fact that the balancing equation achieves balance in each given sample, as opposed to the IPW estimator, which balances \textit{in expectation} \citep{Zubizarreta01112011}.

 The second component of $\sigma^2_{\sthree}$ is also provably smaller than the corresponding component of $\sigma^2_{\mathrm{IPW}}$, i.e., $\sigma^2\mathbb E\left[\|{\mathcal P} \bm w_{\mathrm{IPW,c}}\|^2\right] \le \sigma^2\mathbb E\left[\|\bm w_{\mathrm{IPW,c}}\|^2\right]$.
-In fact, a more informative low-rank structure yields a lower rank of ${\mathcal P}$, leading to a more substantial efficiency gain.
-Thus, though over specification of the low rank structure would still lead to unbiasedness, the second term in the asymptotic variance is larger for oversimplified models, illustrating that a parsimonious yet correct model should be preferred.
-The impact of reduction in this second component is larger when the signal-to-noise ratio is small ($\sigma^2$ is at least moderate).
-In summary, we find that the balancing estimator, despite not knowing the true propensity score, can be substantially more efficient than the IPW estimator because it satisfies the balancing equation and exploits an assumed low-rank structure.
+This is exactly where the balancing estimator exploits the interference structure for efficiency gain, and in particular, a more informative low-rank structure yields a lower rank for ${\mathcal P}$, leading to a greater gain.
+Thus, although over-specification of the low-rank structure would still yield unbiased estimates, the second term in the asymptotic variance is larger for oversimplified models, indicating that a parsimonious yet correct model should be preferred.
+The impact of the reduction in this second component is larger when the signal-to-noise ratio is small.

+In summary, we find that the balancing estimator, despite not requiring knowledge of the true propensity score, can be substantially more efficient than the IPW estimator by satisfying the balancing equation and exploiting the assumed low-rank structure.

-Finally, to conduct asymptotic inference on $\mu_f$ (or $\mu_f(\bm \Lambda, \bm \Lambda^\ast)$), we need a consistent estimator for the asymptotic variance of the balancing estimator.
+Finally, to conduct inference on $\mu_f$ (or $\mu_f(\bm \Lambda, \bm \Lambda^\ast)$) using an asymptotic confidence interval, we need a consistent estimator for the asymptotic variance of the balancing estimator.
 Following the strategy used in \cite{chanetal2016,additivefactorial}, the next theorem derives such an estimator by using the consistent sandwich variance estimator for the $Z$-estimator.
 The exact expression of this variance estimator is given in Equation~\eqref{eqn:var_est_exprn} of the Appendix. \begin{theorem}[Consistent variance estimator] Let $\hat\sigma_{\sthree}^2$ denote the variance estimator as described in Equation~\eqref{eqn:var_est_exprn} of the Appendix.
-Then, under the setting and the assumptions in Theorem \ref{thm:clt_fixed}, we have $\hat \sigma^{2}_{\sthree}\Pto \sigma^2_{\sthree}(\bm \Lambda, \bm \Lambda^\ast)$, as $n\rightarrow \infty$. \end{theorem}
+Then, under the setting and the assumptions in Theorem \ref{thm:clt_fixed}, we have $\hat \sigma^{2}_{\sthree}\Pto \sigma^2_{\sthree}(\bm \Lambda, \bm \Lambda^\ast)$, as $n\rightarrow \infty$.
+Hence, for any $\alpha \in (0,1)$, the confidence interval given by